 NFTs: History, Characteristics, Types, How to Create, Buy and Sell Digital Art, NFTs vs. Cryptocurrency vs. Digital Currencies

 Quick Summary ~ What are NFTs?
-These are virtual tokens that grant non-copyright ownership over many kinds of digital files and physical items — they are the bridge to the metaverse.
+These are virtual tokens that grant ownership over many kinds of digital files and physical items — they are the bridge to the metaverse.
 They use blockchain technology to track ownership in a decentralized way, just like cryptocurrencies.
 But while tokens in a cryptocurrency are all the same, each NFT is unique.
 Artists are making money by creating digital art and selling them as NFTs that generate unique identifying codes — kind of like a virtual certificate of authenticity.
 Digital currencies (or CBDCs), are like regular fiat currency but digital, regulated by government.

 Disclaimer: The following is for informational purposes only.
 It is not investment advice.
 For financial advice, seek a licensed professional.
 Also, cgmodernart.com is not associated with the authors of the videos, has no control over their content and has not received compensation.